emmajanedrews/base-template/_posts/2017-07-17-a-few-things-to-avoid-when-selling-a-home.md

 2. **Remove clutter**.
 This allows buyers to see the openness of the home.
 Rent a storage locker or shift the clutter into the garage.

 3. **Make minor repairs**.
 If you have any knowledge of small or minor defects in the home that can be repaired relatively cheaply, do yourself a favor and complete them before you list on the market.
-If you wait and the buyer requests those repairs, it’s going to cost you a lot more. &nbsp;{% include pullquote.html %}
+If you wait and the buyer requests those repairs, it’s going to cost you a lot more. {% include pullquote.html %}

-4.** Keep your emotions out of the sale**.
-Of course you love your home, but once you decide to sell you should look at it as more of an asset than anything else.
+4. **Keep your emotions out of the sale.** Of course you love your home, but once you decide to sell you should look at it as more of an asset than anything else.
 If you receive a lowball offer or the seller asks for repairs, keep a level head and know that the negotiations aren’t over yet.

 5. **Maintain great curb appeal**.
 Most buyers will decide whether they like your home within the first 10 seconds of seeing it.
 You only have one shot at a great first impression.
 To ensure great curb appeal, be sure to have your lawn mowed, power-wash your exterior (if it’s dirty), and paint or patch up any cosmetic defects.